cultuurnet/udb3-search-docs/address.md

 * URL parameter
 * Advanced queries

-By default, the search API will only return results that have are in Belgium.
+By default, the search API will only return results that are in Belgium.
 You can reset this default as described in [Default filters](/default-filters.md).

 ## URL parameter